HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Thèmes de recherche

- Carolin Görgen is Associate Professor of American Studies in the Department of English and American Studies (UFR Études Anglophones).
+ Carolin Görgen is Associate Professor of American Studies in the Department of English and American Studies (UFR Études Anglophones) and a junior member of the Institut Universitaire de France (2025-2030).
 She specializes in the history of U.S. photography and the environmental history of the American West.
 After having studied in the Netherlands, France, and the United States, she completed a joint PhD in American Studies and Art History at Université Paris-Diderot and the École du Louvre in 2018.
-Her thesis on the California Camera Club was awarded the research prize of the German Photographic Society & the Deutsche Börse Photography Foundation.
+Her thesis on the California Camera Club was awarded the international research prize of the German Photographic Society & the Deutsche Börse Photography Foundation.
 It is forthcoming as a monograph with the University of Oklahoma Press in October 2025.
 Görgen's current research focuses on the environmental practices of western American photography.
+She is a 2025 Fulbright visiting scholar at the University of California Los Angeles.

 Education:
 - Ph.D.
 American Studies & Art History, University Paris-Diderot & École du Louvre, 2018
 - M.A.
-American Studies, Université Paris-Diderot & exchange student at New York University, 2014
+American Studies, Université Paris-Diderot; exchange student at New York University, 2014
 - B.A.
-English & American Studies, Radboud Universiteit Nijmegen, 2012
+English & American Studies, minor French, Radboud Universiteit Nijmegen, 2012

 Research topics:
 - History of American photography